- Off road parking

 The building was originally constructed in the late eighteenth century on the outskirts of the Hirsel Estate.
 The renovation and remodelling of the property seamlessly combines the comfort of modern living with unusual period features such as a library.
 With parking for up to four cars and capable of sleeping a total of eight people â€“ with one king-size double room, one first floor twin, one second floor twin and one third floor double â€“ this great property would make an excellent holiday home for a single large family, a group of friends, or two smaller families.

 Over four floors.
-Four bedrooms: 1 x ground floor king-size double with sitting area & en-suite double shower, basin & WC, 1 x 1st floor twin, 1 x 2nd floor twin, 1 x 3rd floor king-size double.
+Four bedrooms: 1 x ground floor king-size double with sitting area & en-suite double shower, basin & WC, on far side of arch.
+1 x 1st floor twin, 1 x 2nd floor twin, 1 x 3rd floor king-size double.
 Bathroom with roll-top bath, separate double shower, basin & WC.
 Spacious kitchen with large dining table, leading upstairs to the 1st floor main sitting room.
 2nd sitting room/games room on 1st floor.
 Each sitting room has a balcony overlooking courtyard.

-Gas central heating.
-Gas oven/grill & hob, microwave, fridge/freezer, washing machine, dishwasher, 2 x TVs, DVD player, PlayStation 2, CD/cassette/radio, large selection of books/DVDs.
+New gas central heating with Hive control, New gas oven/grill & hob, microwave, fridge/freezer, washing machine, dishwasher, 2 x TVs, DVD player, PlayStation 2, CD/cassette/radio, Broadband Wifi, large selection of books/DVDs.
 All fuel & power inc. in rent.
 Bed linen & towels inc. in rent.
 Off road parking for 4 cars.
-Small front patio and shared lawn.
-Large, enclosed rear courtyard.
+Small front patio and shared lawn area where children can play.
+Large, enclosed rear courtyard with open arch.
 Sorry, no pets & no smoking.
 Shops & pubs 2 mins walk.
-Note: 28th June - 5th July 2014 charged at £802, 5th - 19th July 2014 charged at £981 and 11th - 25th Oct 2014 charged at £802.

 About the location